There's lots you can do to help protect yourself from becoming a victim of fraud.

 support – and subscribe to alert and update services.

 Install anti-virus software

 Internet viruses are bad news.
-They steal personal information, can take over your PC or even use your
+They steal personal information, can take over your PC or even use

 computer to attack other people's.
-An up-to-date anti-virus software should protect you against all of
+An up-to-date anti-virus software should protect you against all